Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Experimental results

 \subsection{Post-learning analysis}

-To evaluate the patterns found by the manifold methods we perform an exhaustive post-learning analysis under a classification framework using the manual labels and defining as reference scores the performance of SVM and RF.
+To evaluate the patterns found by the manifold methods we perform an exhaustive post-learning analysis under a classification framework using the manual labels and defining as reference scores the performance of SVM (linear kernel) and a RF (10 decision trees with maximum depth 10).
 For this purpose we define two different classification problems: i) Discriminate among indoors and outdoors frames ii) Classify the labeled locations given by the datasets (e.g. Kitchen, Office, Street, etc).

 Table \ref{tab:supervisedEvaluation} shows the percentage of testing data successfully classified by each method (columns) when using different features (rows).
 The table contains two horizontal groups, one for each classification problem.
 The first group shows the performance for the binary problem (indoor/outdoor), and the second group shows the strict multiclass match for the detailed locations.
 The first group of columns shows the unsupervised methods while the second group shows the supervised classifiers results.
 Note that, despite not using manual labels in the training phase, the performance of the unsupervised methods are close to their supervised counterparts, which validates the patterns learned, and confirms the relationship between the proposed global features with the light/location conditions.